Events and Resources

 Island City Bike Tour

-In 2001, the City of Richmond and the Richmond Community Cycling Committee jointly staged the inaugural "Island City, by Bike" tour -- a free community event that offers guided cycling tours of some of the City's bike routes.
+In 2001, the City of Richmond and the Richmond Community Cycling Committee jointly staged the inaugural "Island City, by Bike" tour - a free community event that offers guided cycling tours of some of the City's bike routes.
 The annual event occurs each June during Bike Month.
-The 20th annual event originally scheduled for June 14, 2020 has been postponed until further notice.
+After a two year pause, the event is back and taking place on Sunday, June 12, 2022 at Minoru Centre for Active Living.
+Registration required (Event ID #47824).
+If arriving by vehicle, park in the upper level of the parkade as there is a 3-hour time limit on parking elsewhere on site.
+We look forward to welcoming you back.

-Bike to Work Week is a regional initiative inaugurated in 2007.
+Go by Bike Week (formerly Bike to Work Week) is a regional initiative inaugurated in 2007.
 The event aims to reward existing cyclists and encourage new cyclists to try cycling to work and to continue cycling after the event.
-Participants are encouraged to log their trips in order to be entered to win daily prizes: register today at btww.ca
+Participants are encouraged to log trips in order to be entered to win daily prizes.
+Register today at btww.ca.

 Vancouver Airport Authority has developed a network of on- and off-street bike routes on Sea Island.
 While YVR airport is located within the City of Richmond, the Authority has jurisdiction over much of the land and roadways on Sea Island.